Bukk94/CoubDownloader/README.md

 of the folder (in this case `MyList`).

 ## Requirements
+No installation or additional download needed if you'll download `full` version of the Downloader in the [Releases](https://github.com/Bukk94/CoubDownloader/releases) section.

+Otherwise it depends on:
 * ffmpeg
-* Python 3.6 and above (included in release package)
+* Python 3.6 and above (included in all release packages)

 ## How to install ffmpeg